bentomhall/nih-system/homebrewery/world/player-options.md

 Note that you cannot create spell slots of 6th or higher level and thus cannot cast spells of those levels, whether upcast or not, normally.
 To cast such spells, you need to use your Mystic Arcanum feature.
 Those table rows exist to relate to eldritch blast effective levels.

 ### Magical Deflection
-When you take the Deflect special reaction, you can spend 2 spell points instead of consuming the normal use.
-Alternatively, you can take the Deflect special reaction by spending 2 spell points when you would be hit by *magic missile*.
-If you do so, the spell has no effect on you.
+When you are the target of an attack, you can use 1 spell point and your reaction to attempt to deflect it with a barrier of kinetic energy.
+Add your proficiency bonus to your armor class against the triggering attack.
+If this causes the attack to miss, you can use either your eldritch Blast or a melee weapon you are wielding (if the attacker is in your reach) to make an attack against your attacker, dealing normal damage on a success.
+You cannot add any blast shapes or effects to this attack.

+Alternatively, you can spend 1 spell point and your reaction to negate the damage from the *magic missile* spell.

 ### Blast Effects
 At 2nd level, you have learned to add additional effects to your eldritch blast on hit by spending spell points.
 These are called Blast Effects, and are detailed at the end of the class entry.
 You learn 1 blast effect and can apply it to your eldritch blast.
 You learn additional blast effects as your level increases, as shown in the Blast Effects column of the beholden table.
 Whenever you learn a new blast effect, you can choose one of the blast effects you know and replace it with another blast effect you could learn at that level.
 You can only apply a single blast effect to each use of eldritch blast unless the effect says otherwise.
+You cannot learn any effects labeled as Greater until level 7.

 Starting at level 7, you can learn Blast Effects labeled as Greater and the cost of non-greater blast effects is reduced by 1 to a minimum of 0.
 \page